paularlott/knot-website/content/docs/example-spaces/ubuntu-desktop.md

 If the namespace is set on the job e.g. to `${{.user.username}}` then all the spaces would be placed into a namespace of the username, with the correct nomad configuration this would allow users to access nomad but only interact with their jobs.

-The space exposes a SSH server to the agent on port 22 which can be connected to via the [SSH proxy](/docs/working-with-spaces/ssh), it also exposes VSCode Server which will be available via the [web interface](/docs/working-with-spaces/code-server).

-The space also exposes port 80 via the web interface, assuming a web server such as Caddy or Apache is running on port 80 then it can be accessed from the spaces [web interface](/docs/working-with-spaces/web-server).
+The space also exposes port 80 via the web interface with a label of `Web`.
+Assuming a web server such as Caddy or Apache is running on port 80 then it can be accessed from the spaces [web interface](/docs/spaces/web-server).

 ## Startup Scripts

 During the startup of the container any scripts found in the `/etc/knot-startup.d/` directory are executed as root, then any scripts in the `.knot-startup.d/` directory within the users home directory are executed as the user.

-This allows for both system level scripts to be started and user specific scripts.
+This allows for both system level scripts and user specific scripts during container startup.